oblador/react-native-vector-icons/README.md

 ### Static methods

-All static methods from `Icon` is supported by multi-styled fonts.
+All static methods from `Icon` are supported by multi-styled fonts.

 | Prop                     | Description                                                                                                                                                                               |
 | ------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |